lambda-projects/landingpage/README.md

         * `img` (multiple)
         * `div.car-btn.next`

 The carousel wrapper sets the common max-width, uses flexbox to center everything vertically and horizontally, and sets margin and padding to allow for proper alignment of the carousel's previous and next buttons.
 The buttons are simply set to straddle their respective edge of the carousel images.
+By default, the images are set to `display: none`, but through JavaScript one image at a time is passed the `.img-active` class that sets them as `display: block`.

 #### Grid Sections